GT Land Plaza, Hangzhou

 • Awards

-2021, Award of Excellence - New Construction, Structural Engineers Association of Northern California 2022, AIA China Design Excellence Award, AIA Shanghai | Beijing Chapter 美国建筑师协会上海 | 北京分会 2022, Award of Excellence, Structural Engineering, Council on Tall Buildings and Urban Habitat (CTBUH)
+2021, Excellence in Structural Engineering Award, Structural Engineers Association of Northern California 2022, AIA China Design Excellence Award, AIA Shanghai | Beijing Chapter 美国建筑师协会上海 | 北京分会 2022, Award of Excellence, Structural Engineering, Council on Tall Buildings and Urban Habitat (CTBUH)

 • Collaborators

 Dewar Partnership C.S.
-Caulkins Co., Inc. University Of Hong Kong - Faculty Of Architecture Luxigon Edgett Williams Consulting Group Flack & Kurtz Lighting Design Group Tom Leader Studio Inc Lerch Bates
+Caulkins Co., Inc. University Of Hong Kong - Faculty Of Architecture Luxigon Edgett Williams Consulting Group Flack & Kurtz Lighting Design Group Tom Leader Studio Inc Lerch Bates China Construction First Building (Group) Corporation Limited G.T.
+Land Holdings Ltd.

 Establishing a new city center